 - Recognize and show appreciation for an outstanding play by either team.

-- During or after a game, you do not insult or attack a referee, parent or other player.
-You show restraint and let the coach address bad calls or taunting from other players.
-A cool head must prevail.
+- During or after a game, you do not insult or attack a referee, another parent, or other players.
+You line up and shake the hand of your opponent and exhibit class and restraint.
+Let the coach address bad calls or taunting from other players or coaches.

-In the event of an absence from a practice without notifying the coach PRIOR to practice starting will result in the following:
+If you cannot attend a practice, notify your coach before practice.
+In the event of an unexcused absence from practice without notifying the coach, they will be treated in the following manner:

-- 1st absence with no notification: Reduced playing time
+- 1st absence with no notification: May lead to reduced playing time

-- 2nd absence with no notification: Suspension from upcoming game
+- 2nd absence with no notification: May be suspended from the upcoming game

-- 4th absence with no notification: Dismissal from the team, pending review of disciplinary committee
+- 4th absence with no notification: Dismissal from the team, pending review of the Coach, DOC and Club Board.

-- Any athlete who misses a game without notify the coach 1 hour prior to the start of the game, will be suspended from the next game.
-Exceptions for this rule will be made for illness, family emergencies, or official school functions.
-School functions must be discussed with the coach prior to the absence.
+- Any athlete who misses a game without notifying the coach prior to the game, will be suspended from the next game.
+Exceptions for this rule will be considered if there is an illness, family emergency, or official school function.
+School functions must be discussed with the coach 1-2 weeks in advance.